-The following subsections describe the format of the subject name field for each type of BPI+certificate.
+The following subsections describe the format of the subject name field for each type of BPI+ certificate.
 The issuer name field of a certificate matches the subject name field of the issuing certificate.
 Any certificate transmitted by a CM in an Auth Info or Auth Request message MUST have name fields that conform to the indicated format.
 A CMTS MUST be capable of processing the name fields of a certificate if the name fields conform to the indicated format.
-A CMTS MAY choose to accept a certificate that has name fields that do not conform to the indicated format.2
+A CMTS MUST be capable of processing the name fields of a certificate that has name fields that do not conform to the indicated format.

 In general, X.509 certificates support a liberal set of rules for determining if the issuer name of a certificate matches the subject name of another.
 The rules are such that two name fields may be declared to match even though a binary comparison of the two name fields does not indicate a match.
-[RFC2459] recommends that certificate authorities restrict the encoding of name fields so that an implementation can declare a match or mismatch using simple binary comparison.
+[RFC3280] recommends that certificate authorities restrict the encoding of name fields so that an implementation can declare a match or mismatch using simple binary comparison.
 BPI+ follows this recommendation.
 Accordingly, the DER-encoded tbsCertificate.issuer field of a BPI+ certificate MUST be an exact match to the DER-encoded tbsCertificate.subject field of its issuer certificate.
-An implementation MAY compare an issuer name to a subject name by performing a binary comparison of the DER-encoded tbsCertificate.issuer and tbsCertificate.subject fields.3 l. section added/edited 06/08/99 per bpi-n-99022
+An implementation MAY compare an issuer name to a subject name by performing a binary comparison of the DER-encoded tbsCertificate.subject fields.18 countryName=US organizationName=Data Over Cable Service Interface Specifications organizationalUnitName=Cable Modems commonName=DOCSIS Cable Modem Root Certificate Authority